01202 763697

 Rights Respecting School

-At Victoria Education Centre, we have registered with UNICEF’s Rights Respecting Schools Award.
+At Victoria School, we have registered with UNICEF’s Rights Respecting Schools Award.
 The Rights Respecting School Award recognises schools that put the Convention on the Rights of the Child at the centre of their school ethos and planning.

 The United Nations Convention on the Rights of the Child (UNCRC) consists of 54 articles.
 A “child” is defined as every human being below the age of 18.
 The key provisions are: